alcidesv/second-front/website/_posts/2015-05-11-what-bots-do-with-html2.markdown

 So, for the moment at least you may want to play it safe and have an HTTP/1.1 version of your website available.
 Not that I'm following that advice right now ;-).

+UPDATE May 23th 2015: The bot doesn't support ALPN either.